haasad/PyPardiso/README.md

 # PyPardisoProject
 Python interface to the Intel MKL Pardiso library to solve large sparse linear systems of equations

 More documentation is coming soon.
-In the meantime, refer to the comments and docstring in the source code.
+In the meantime, refer to the comments and docstrings in the source code.

 * Linux/OSX build status: [![Build Status](https://travis-ci.org/haasad/PyPardisoProject.svg?branch=master)](https://travis-ci.org/haasad/PyPardisoProject)